Salesforce

 b. | Click Save to complete the assignment. |

 OAuth2 with Authorize Flow.
-For details, refer to the Salesforce instructions in OAuth 2.0 Web Server Flow for Web App Integration.
+For details, see the Salesforce instructions in OAuth 2.0 Web Server Flow for Web App Integration.

 • | Username and password of the user with necessary minimum permissions |